Tieske/Lua_library_template/readme.md

 =========================
 Library template providing boilerplate code with a fill-in-the-blanks approach.

+* use single command to create a new working module
 * can be used from Windows and *nix (API declaration)
 * supports Lua 5.1 and Lua 5.2
 * has default close/shutdown methods